JosselinTD/promise-exercise-one/README.md

 ## **Requirements**
 ### Testing framework
-Behind the scene, Coderpower validates participations by running tests.
+Behind the scene, Coderpower validates participations by **running tests**.
 We have specific requirements for each languages regarding the testing framework.

 For the **javascript** language we use [mocha](https://mochajs.org/).